Last updated on September 18, 2020 at 07:04 am

 - Park it in the right spot.
 Put your fire pit on a level stone, concrete or brick surface.
 Make sure it’s at least 10 feet away from your house, trees and anything flammable.
 You should also consult the safety warnings in your owner’s manual.

 - Burn good wood.
-Always burn dry, seasoned hardwood, such as pine or birch, that was cut at least six months before use.
+Always burn dry, seasoned hardwood, such as maple, oak or hickory that was cut at least six months before use.
 You’ll also want logs that are no longer than three-quarters of the pit’s diameter to minimize sparks.

 - Use the right tools.
 Use fireplace tongs and a poker to maneuver wood into the fire and adjust it.
 Never use your bare hands and never toss or drop in logs.
 If your fire pit has a screen, be sure to use it.